strukturag/libde265/README.md

 Prebuilt binaries
 =================

-Binary packages can be obtained from his [launchpad site](https://launchpad.net/~strukturag/+archive/libde265).
+Binary packages can be obtained from this [launchpad site](https://launchpad.net/~strukturag/+archive/libde265).

 Software using libde265